 I would need more information to give an answer.
 I've worked with most timeshare companies, but I'm not entirely sure what happened.
 It's possible there's a breach of contract claim, but that would largely depend on the agreement and additional facts I don't have.
-Feel free to reach out if you'd...Read more »
+Feel free...Read more »

 It is both technically speaking.
 The larceny statute covers many kinds of thefy, including larceny by fraud, trick, deceit etc. If this is a straightforward failure to pay the police might treat it as civil and defer it.
 The limo owner can still try to obtain a criminal compliant, but you would...Read more »

 You can alert any mandatory reporter, who is obliged to notify DCF and/or the police.
 That includes doctors, nurses, teachers, daycare workers, therapists of any kind, social workers, and many more.
 However, if this happens they may ask your sister and depending on her age the directness may make...Read more »

 My husband and I rented a condo in Norton, MA.
 We have the contract.
 Landlord put camera at front door and one of the bedroom.
 Landlord also did not fulfill the contract because they have their dad staying there for two months.
 They were our friends so we did not want to make a big deal.
 I personal...
 Read more »